Infectious Diseases, Immunology and Pathogenesisjtrejo2019-07-30T13:24:52+00:00

 INTD 573 – Systems Physiology and Disease II (4 units)

-Students must pass both the written and oral portions of the qualifying exam during the second year of study.
-The written portion will require students to write a research grant proposal, in a format modeled after an NIH F31 fellowship application.
+Students must pass both the written and oral portions of the qualifying exam, during the second year of study.
+The written portion will require students to write a research grant proposal, in a format modeled after a National Institutes of Health (NIH) F31 fellowship application.
 The oral defense portion will include both a formal presentation of the grant proposal, as well as an open forum in which the guidance committee asks general questions related to the student’s research.

 Each student’s research is reported in a dissertation written under the guidance of the student’s mentor and the dissertation committee.
 The dissertation must demonstrate the student’s capacity for independent research, scholarly achievement and technical mastery of a specific field.